 For young people in care in the East Midlands who are considering going to university, we offer:

 - A non-residential University Summer School (two days duration), which gives students a realistic and enjoyable taste of university life (run in collaboration with the University of Leicester, De Montfort University).
 This is open each year to young people in care aged 16 and older.
-The dates for 2017 are 6 and 7 July.
-Details can be found here.

 - Student shadowing opportunities